livegnik/2way-design/2WAY High-Level Design.md

 In the 2WAY system, the Object Manager serves as the central hub for creating and querying all the core objects, including Attributes, Parents, Edges, Ratings, and Access Control Lists (ACLs).
 These objects are managed and accessed through APIs exposed by the backend's Object Manager, ensuring a streamlined and efficient handling of data interactions.

 When users create objects such as Attributes or Parents, they interact with the frontend interface, which communicates with the backend's Object Manager via API calls.
 These API calls contain the necessary data to create the desired object, such as Attribute key-value pairs or parent-child relationships.
 Upon receiving these requests, the Object Manager processes the data, passes it to the Key Manager for signing, and then to the Storage Manager for the corresponding database operations to create the requested objects within the system.
-Additionally, it informs the ACL Manager, Graph Manager, and State Manager of any relevant changes, ensuring that the system remains up-to-date and consistent.
+Additionally, it informs the Graph Manager of any relevant changes, ensuring that the system remains up-to-date and consistent.

 Similarly, querying objects within the 2WAY system is initiated through the frontend interface, which sends API calls to the backend's Object Manager.
 These API calls specify the parameters for the desired query, including the degree of separation from the user's zeroth degree (their public key) and the type of object being queried.
 The Object Manager retrieves the relevant nodes from the Graph Manager (which manages the Graph in RAM), then uses the resulting record IDs to query data from the database with the help of the Storage Manager.
 The queried data is then returned to the frontend for user interaction.